Content

 Could the answer to male pattern baldness be a medication that’s currently approved for something else entirely?
 Enter Breezula®, a possible treatment for androgenetic alopecia.

-Below, we’ve explained how this new drug will reportedly work, whether Breezula hair loss results look promising, and what side effects we know about.
+Below, we’ve explained how this new drug will reportedly work, whether Breezula hair loss results look promising, and potential side effects.
+We also garnered insight from one of our medical advisors, board-certified dermatologist Dr. Knox Beasley, MD.

 Content